dmehta09/user_management_api_doc/Witsby User management API Documentation.md

-  #### **5. Fetching Country Listing (READ)
+#### **5. Fetch Country Listing**

-This query allows you to retrieve a list of unique countries available in the system while setting up organisation hierarchy.
+This query allows you to retrieve a list of unique countries available in the system while setting up organization hierarchy.
 It provides a simple and efficient way to obtain a list of countries for reference or selection in other parts of the application.

 - **GraphQL Query**: